 At the end of it all, we must always ask of ourselves, and our research, ‘so what have we learned?’

 Widely published in the areas of white-collar crime, criminological theory and women and crime, Dr. Nicole Leeper Piquero joined UT Dallas in 2011 and became associate dean of graduate programs in the School of Economic, Political and Policy Sciences the following year.
-She has served as associate provost since 2015.
+She left UT Dallas in 2020.

 Previously, Piquero taught at Florida State University, Virginia Commonwealth University, the City University of New York, the University of Florida and Northeastern University.
 She earned her PhD in criminology and criminal justice from the University of Maryland, College Park in 2001.